dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/2/kata/README.md

 ### 4. Fetch a template from the imported document by importing it into our import referrers and clone its into the master document
-Add a script block to our import referrer that uses the querySelector API to fetch the imported document, exposed by the `import property`, which in turn can be used to retrieve our message template and append it to the master document DOM.
+Add a script block to our import referrer which uses the querySelector API to fetch our imported document, exposed by the `import property`, which in turn can be used to retrieve a message template and append it to the master document DOM.

 ```
 <html>